gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 In the cover letter, you explain the story about why you are the ideal candidate for the job.
 You ellaborate on your most relevant experience and skills for the job.
 You also motivate why you want this job at this company in particular.
-The cover letter is tailored for a specific job application (contrary to the Resume, which you may leave practically unchanged for different applications within same field).
+The cover letter is tailored for a specific job application (contrary to the Resume, which you may pretty much re-use accross different applications in same field).

-As for the style and formatting, I personally like concise cover letters (less than 1 page) organized in 3 or 4 paragraphs.
+As for the style and formatting, make it concise: less than 1 page organized in 3 or 4 paragraphs.
 Proofread to make sure there are no typos.

 ### submitting your application